samim23/xcheck/README.md

 # XCheck

 I thought I was doing well on X with 20K followers.
 Turns out, I was mostly talking to ghosts and bots that have invaded X but are hard to detect.
-That's why I built XCheck, your personal X detective that uncovers the truth about your X network.
+That's why I built XCheck, your personal X detective that uncovers the truth about your social network.

 ![XCheck](https://samim.io/static/upload/Screenshot-20240909090323-1340x758.png)